schurms/3813ICT-Assignment2/README.md

 Due: 5pm Mon 3 September 2018

+### KEY DESIGN ASSUMPTIONS
+- A channel can be added to many Groups

 ### COMMANDS

 - Start server - Terminal Window 1 (This starts the server with nodemon)